ourworldfreezone/info_freezone/src/features/11_common_wealth.md

 ![](img/common_wealth.png)

-## Feature 11: Part of the Commonwealth
+## Feature 11: Part of a global financial and economical system.

-The digital free zone's affiliation with the Commonwealth represents a significant advantage, extending its reach and facilitating international collaboration.
+The digital free zone's affiliation with the commonwealth represents a significant advantage, extending its reach and facilitating international collaboration.

 Here's an in-depth look at this feature and the basics of the Commonwealth itself: